DonnaMiss/tetris-asm0/readme.md

 ## About
 This project benchmarks the performance of various popular deep learning inference frameworks on x86_64 CPU.
 The intention is to determine which has the lowest latency, and how the number of threads used for inference impacts performance.
-Thead dependency can be used to optimize CPU throughput (ex. run multiple instances in parallel each only using a reduce
+Thead dependency can be used to optimize CPU throughput (ex. run multiple instances in parallel each only using a reduced number of threads).

+## Test Specs
+The benchmarks are performed on `Dual Intel(R) Xe